 After graduating from Grand Rapids Christian High School, Dale went to Calvin College where he worked for the Calvin College Yearbook Annual Prism.
 Dale graduated in 1938 and picked up work as a news photographer for the Muskegon Chronicle.
 His skill as a news and documentary photographer then took him across Lake Michigan to Milwaukee, WI, to work for the Milwaukee Journal.
 In 1940 he then moved to Kent, OH to teach at Kent University in the Journalism department.
 Two years later (1942) Dale moved to New York City for work as a feature photographer for the newspaper, PM.

 Dale’s focus shifted to combat photography when he joined the US Coast Guard in 1944 and for two years was deployed in and around the Mediterranean taking photos aboard the USC Dwayne, the French Riviera, and Italy.
+He was chief photographer to the Admiral and Photo editor for the monthly newspaper the Phibber.
 After working with the Coast Guard, he joined LOOK magazine as staff photographer.

 Dale Rooks moved back to Grand Rapids in 1947 to start his own business and to be a freelance photographer.
 He married Sally (Leenstra) Rooks and had three children; Jan, Daryll, and Dalene.
 During this time Dale authored the book “Everybody’s Photo Course” and did the posed animal photography for “Three Little Bunnies” and “Three Little Puppies”, children’s books written by Ruth Dixon and published by Rand McNally as Famous Elf Books in 1950 and 1951.